 If you to going off of the main circuit, it is possible to camp in tents and frequently under rock overhangs that are very common in the range.

-Most people who visit the Rwenzori go to a beautiful circuit heading up the Bujuku valley, over the Scott Elliot Pass to the stunning Kitandara Lakes then over Freshfield Pass into the Mubuku Valley.
+Traditionally, people trekking the Rwenzori have used the beautiful circuit heading up the Bujuku valley, over the Scott Elliot Pass to the stunning Kitandara Lakes then over Freshfield Pass into the Mubuku Valley.
 As mentioned abover, there are numerous huts along this section, most of which are quite nice.
 The trails are very rough and contain deep mud in many places but are quite well maintained given the weather and conditions.
 At various times efforts have been made to install boardwalks over some of the deeper bogs but many of these have rotted and are currently in various states of disrepair.
+Recent trip reports indicate that the RMS has reliability problems and that the level of mountaineering experience of at least some of their guides is minimal.
 It takes most people roughly a week to approach and climb Mt.
 Standley.
 The following gives an idea of the itinerary that many people travel:

 Day 1: Leave Ibanda, travel up the road to the Nyakalengija gate.
 From here one follows the Mubuku River for a ways through lush jungle, then across thickets hiding elephants and cobras to the start of a steep glacial moraine.
 This is climbed up past enormous ferns to the Nyabitaba hut at 2600 m where chimpanzees and monkeys may be heard or seen.
 Most people take about 5 hours to hike up a gain of 1200 meters.
 The hut has a spectacular view of the Portal Peaks.

 Day 2: Descend down from the moraine to cross the Mubuku River, then a phenomenal hike through bamboo and trees coated with moss and ferns to the John Matte Hut at 3500 m.
 Sections of the trail on this day are extremely rough.
-Pictures posted by Mirek in 2007 show the bridge over the Mubuku River listing severely, but it seems to have been repaired.
 915 meters gained in 7 hours of hiking for many people.

 Day 3: From the John Matte hut one crosses the Lower Bigo Bog to the older Bigo hut.
 At this point, it is possible to make a side trip (one or many days) up the Mugusu Valley to the Lac de la Lune, maybe Ptolomy’s source for the Nile.
 This valley also provides access for Mt.
 Gessi and Mt.
 Emin.
 If one stays on the main circuit, continue through spectacular vegetation past the Upper Bigo Bog and Lake Bujuku to the Bujuku Hut at 4075 meters.
 This takes many people 5 hours to ascend the 560 meters.
 If the weather is good, there are good views of Mt.
 Stanley from here.
 The Bujuku Hut serves as the usual base to climb Mt.
 Speke.
 Some fast hikers do the approach and peak ascent on the same day.
 In recent years, there has been talk of moving the hut to just below and east of Lake Bujuku.